Glorious (film): Plot

-A maintenance worker arrives and Wes screams for help, despite Ghatanothoa warning him that this will end badly.
+A maintenance worker arrives, and Wes screams for help despite Ghatanothoa warning him that this will end badly.
 The man also becomes trapped in the bathroom, and to prevent him from telling anyone about this, Ghatanothoa explodes him into blood and body parts.
-Wes uses his dismembered leg to try to bash down the door.
+Wes uses his dismembered leg to try to bash down the door but eventually gives up.
+Wes inserts his penis into the glory hole, only for Ghatanothoa to be shocked, clarifying that "satisfaction" means offering a piece of his liver, and passes him a shard of broken glass, causing Wes to once again back off.

 The stress eventually causes Wes to scream for Ghatanothoa's father to find them.
 The rest stop begins to crumble away as the god tears through reality.
 Desperate, Ghatanothoa removes Wes's memories of Brenda to show him what universal annihilation will mean.
-Wes relents and begs to see Brenda one more time in exchange for doing the deed.
-Ghatanothoa restores his memories, and Wes inserts his penis into the glory hole, only for Ghatanothoa to be shocked, clarifying that "satisfaction" means offering a piece of his liver, and passes him a shard of broken glass.
-With Ghatanothoa's father in sight, Wes cuts a hole in his abdomen, and allows Ghatanothoa to pull his liver out.
-In excruciating pain, Wes' thoughts reveal that he is a serial killer who murdered Brenda after discovering the photos of his victims in his box.
+Wes relents and begs to see Brenda again in exchange for doing the deed.
+Ghatanothoa restores his memories, and with Ghatanothoa's father in sight, Wes cuts a hole in his abdomen and allows Ghatanothoa to pull his liver out.
+In excruciating pain, Wes' thoughts reveal that he is a serial killer who murdered Brenda after she discovered the photos of his victims in his box.

 With Wes' offering, Ghatanothoa transcends into the ether, foiling its father.
 Wes weakly asks if this makes him a hero.
-Ghatanothoa departs, stating that he is no hero, and that as entities of destruction, both of them deserve to be forgotten and die.
+Ghatanothoa departs, stating that he is no hero and that as entities of destruction, both deserve to be forgotten and die.
 Wes soon dies just outside the restroom, holding a teddy bear Brenda had given him.